Books

 By combining travel writing with history, recipes, horticulture, and art, Helena Attlee takes the reader on a unique and rich journey through Italy’s cultural, moral, culinary and political past.

-This is a really unique piece of travel writing which uses one object as a different way into a country’s fascinating history.
+Having lived in Italy for over 30 years, Helena Attlee gives us a really unique piece of travel writing which uses one object as a different way into a country’s fascinating history.

 The Great Railway Bazaar: By Train Through Asia by Paul Theroux